WaterFutures/WaterBenchmarkHub/docs/_benchmarks/NetworkDesign.md

 <details id="TRN">
   <summary><h4 style="display:inline-block">Two-Reservoir Network (TRN)</h4></summary>
-  The <a href="network-TRN.html">TRN</a> has eight undetermined pipes and nine prefixed pipes, two reservoirs fixed at 365.76 m (left) and 371.86 m (right) and nine demand nodes.
+  The <a href="network-TRN.html">Two-Reservoir Network (TRN)</a> has eight undetermined pipes and nine prefixed pipes, two reservoirs fixed at 365.76 m (left) and 371.86 m (right) and nine demand nodes.
 New and cleaned pipes have the same Hazen-Williams roughness coefficient of 120.
   The minimum pressure of all the nodes under three demand patterns is specified in Table TRN.1.
   The decision variables are the pipe diameters for five new pipes and alternative options (duplication or cleaning or leaving alone) for three existing pipes
   Each pipe has eight diameter options to choose from.
 Table TRN.2 shows available options for pipe diameter and the corresponding unit costs.
 Figure TRN.1 depicts the layout of TRN.